Six Days of Africa Photo Safari Tips: Day 6

 Accessories:

-• Head-mounted flashlight - for hands-free shooting on night drives
+• Head-mounted flashlight - for hands-free shooting on early morning and night drives;

 All this gear does something very important for you on your photo safari: it helps you tell the whole story of your experience - as opposed to only taking lots of close-ups photographs of the animals.

-I hope to see you on my Tanzania workshop or on another one of my workshops.
+I hope to see you in Botswana or on another one of my workshops.

 If you like the composition of the photographs in this post, and if you want to learn how to make the best possible exposure, check out my Kelby Training Classes on my On-Line Classes page.